NFL Xtreme

 NFL Xtreme is an American football video game developed by 989 Studios and published by Sony Computer Entertainment for the PlayStation.
 The game was intended to be a competitor to Midway Games' NFL Blitz series.
-The gameplay is similar to the style of NFL Blitz, but is more of a casual gamer / arcade version of NFL Gameday '98, like NFL Tour ('08, the "next gen" NFL Street) and Madden NFL 08 respectively.
+The cover athlete is Tampa Bay Buccaneers fullback Mike Alstott.

 Gameplay

 Unlike real football, each game is a five-on-five matchup and every player is an eligible receiver.
 In addition, there are no boundaries or penalties, and a first down is 20 yards.

 The game also offers standard football video game features such as create-a-player, draft picks, and season play, and includes full NFL licensing with real NFL teams and schedules.

 Development

 NFL Xtreme was built on the same game engine as NFL Gameday '98.
 However, because the game uses a much smaller number of players - five on each side - the developers were able to use more polygons in each player without taxing the hardware, allowing more detailed players.

+Film director Oren Peli, best known for the 2007 found footage film Paranormal Activity, was a programmer for NFL Xtreme.